AbdelrahmanMoh-Hussain/VideoStreamer/README.md

 - **High-Quality Streaming**: Stream video content with minimal latency and high fidelity using the robust VLC engine.
 - **User-Friendly Interface**: A clean and intuitive UI that simplifies the streaming process.
 - **Flexible Media Options**: Supports various media options for customizing your streaming experience.
-- **Open Source**: Fully open-source, allowing for customization and enhancement.

 ## Getting Started